Eczbek/xieite/docs/graphics/Color.md

 <br/>

-A simple struct for storing an RGB value.
+A simple struct for storing an RGBA value.

 <br/><br/>